Sean1010-cloud/Alien-Shooter-Game/README.md

 I learned a lot during this project, which further developed my Java skills and overall programming logic.

 # ActionListener and EventListener
-I found out about the user of ActionListener and EventListener, which allowed me to code the game based on inputs from the user.
+I found out about the user of ActionListener and EventListener imports, which allowed me to code the game based on inputs from the user.

 # JFrame
 I learned how to use JFrame to create the layout for the window where the game appeared, as well as positioning the different objects on the screen.